toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 Custom meta tags are only rendered for applications on a paid plan.
 :::

-Make sure your titles and descriptions are concise and clearly describe the page content.

 # Dynamic pages
 Dynamic pages display content based on data received from APIs or URL parameters, rather than being hardcoded.

 ## Path parameters
 To create a dynamic page:
-1. Set a path segment as a parameter in the URL configuration
+1. Set a path as a parameter in the URL configuration
 2. The parameter becomes available in the formula editor throughout the page
 3. Set a test value to simulate different parameter values in the editor

 For example, a blog page might use `/blog/:slug` where `:slug` is a parameter that determines which article to display.

 ::: info
-toddle prioritizes static pages over dynamic ones when multiple pages match the current URL.
+toddle prioritizes **static** pages over **dynamic** ones when multiple pages match the current URL.
 :::

 ## Query parameters